anibalsanchez/rfc-gsoc-2017-ws-j4/README.md

 ##### a.
 Development Alternative: Joomla!
 Framework

-**Joomla!** has evolved for more than 10 years, powered by MVC, developed to solve its specific requirements to create an award-winning content management system (CMS), which enables you to build web sites and powerful online applications.
+Joomla! has evolved for more than 10 years, powered by MVC, developed to solve its specific requirements to create an award-winning content management system (CMS), which enables you to build web sites and powerful online applications.

 In practice, these are the key classes that support Joomla!
 MVC:
   - JApplicationSite and JApplicationAdministrator
-  - JControllerLegacy (there was a previous JController)
+  - JControllerLegacy
-  - JModelLegacy (there was a previous JModel) and JTable
+  - JModelLegacy and JTable
-  - JRouter
+  - JRouter and JMenu
   - JFactory

 Joomla!
 MVC is currently oriented to support Joomla!
 CMS.
 In its evolution, it has perfected a specific way to solve the CMS challenges, including a complex content model to support Category Management, JForms, Custom Fields, Rules, and Filters. *This implementation cannot be easily tailored to support a REST interface*.